 Diving in Cozumel

 And it is underwater where the magic of Cozumel reveals itself.
-The Great Maya Barrier Reef is world-renowned for its nutrient-rich water and incredible marine life and let’s just say – my scuba diving in Cozumel didn’t disappoint.
+The Great Maya Barrier Reef is world-renowned for its nutrient-rich water and incredible marine life and let’s just say – scuba diving in Cozumel didn’t disappoint and that statement is coming from someone who is pretty spoiled by now.

 Pin for later!